Extensive and systematic policy mapping underpins our analysis and advice.

 If you are seeking to work at the leading edge of policy analysis on China, please apply for one of the positions below.
 For other hr-related queries, and if you wish to register your interest for possible upcoming positions, please send us an email.

-keep abreast of policy debates; signal events; trends; and key actors and agencies
+keep abreast of domestic debates, events, trends, and key actors or agencies

 knowledge and skills